eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ### Lunch Break

 Typical play will have the mandatory lunch break as other clubs in Japan.
-With approximately 45 to 50 minutes, you will have ample time to complete your meal and also prepare anything you might need for your second 9 holes.
+With approximately 45 to 50 minutes, groups will have ample time to complete their meal and also prepare anything they might need for next 9 holes.

 ![View of the clubhouse from the practice greens at Kurkikoma Golf Club.](/assets/img/KurikomaGC-4.jpeg) *Photo: View of the clubhouse from the practice greens at Kurkikoma Golf Club.*